pygae/clifford/docs/issues_and_changelog.rst

  * fixed bug in laInv()
  * fixed the massive confusion about how dot() works
  * added left-contraction
- * fixed embarassing bug in gmt generation
+ * fixed embarrassing bug in gmt generation
  * added normal() and anticommutator() methods
  * fixed dumb bug in elements() that limited it to 4 dimensions